 It was more than 80 years since Benjamin Franklin, in 1752, had experimented with static electricity from Leyden jars and with electricity from the sky, by flying a kite over Philadelphia during a storm.

-Davenport’s model of an electric “train.”
-The circular track is 4 feet in diameter.
+Davenport’s model of an electric “train” involved a circular track 4 feet in diameter.
 Power was supplied from a stationary battery to the moving electric locomotive, using the rails as conductors for the electricity.

 A new era had started in 1800, when Alessandro Volta demonstrated an electric pile, which was a battery that produced electricity directly from a chemical reaction between two different metals.
 Static electricity batteries such as the Leyden jar had provided only sudden electric pulses during discharge.
 For the first time, investigators could draw a continuous electric current for hours, instead of relying on an erratic spark in a Leyden jar.